-58. During the Victorian Claim Period from about May 2014, the Victorian Taxi Services Commission issued fines to certain UberX Partners for offences, including one or both of the offences pleaded in paragraphs 68 and 70 below, committed while they were providing UberX.
+During the Victorian Claim Period from about May 2014, the Victorian Taxi Services Commission issued fines to, or undertook other enforcement action against, certain UberX Partners for offences, including one or both of the offences pleaded in paragraphs 68 and 70 below, committed while they were providing UberX.

-- 1. The Plaintiff refers to: - (a) an article published in the ABC online news reporting service on 11 December 2014 headed "Victorian taxi commissioner's undercover investigation prompts court action against Uber drivers"; - (b) the judgment in Brenner v Taxi Services Commissioner (18 May 2016); and - (c) the Parliament Library and Information Service, Department of Parliamentary Services, Parliament of Victoria, "Uber and ridesharing" research paper dated 2 October 2016. - 2.
-Copies of the documents referred to above may be inspected by appointment at the Melbourne offices of the solicitors for the Plaintiff. - 3.
+- 1. The Plaintiff refers to: - (a) an article published in the ABC online news reporting service on 11 December 2014 headed "Victorian taxi commissioner's undercover investigation prompts court action against Uber drivers"; - (b) the judgment in Brenner v Taxi Services Commissioner (18 May 2016); and - (c) the Parliament Library and Information Service, Department of Parliamentary Services, Parliament of Victoria, "Uber and ridesharing" research paper dated 2 October 2016.

+- 2. Copies of the documents referred to above may be inspected by appointment at the Melbourne offices of the solicitors for the Plaintiff. - 3.
 Further particulars may be provided after discovery. - 59.
-At all material times during the Victorian Claim Period from about May 2014, one or more of the Uber Entities: - (a) publicised or otherwise communicated that it would pay fines (other than parking fines and traffic offence penalties) (Regulatory Fines); - (b) paid, or procured payment of, Regulatory Fines; and/or - (c) caused UberX Partners to be reimbursed for Regulatory Fines, incurred by UberX Partners in the course of providing UberX in Victoria.
+At all material times during During the Victorian Claim Period from about May 2014, one or more of the Uber Entities: - (a) publicised or otherwise communicated that it would pay fines (other than parking fines and traffic offence penalties) incurred by UberX Partners in the course of providing UberX (Regulatory Fines)-; - (b) informed or instructed UberX Partners to notify 'Uber' about any Regulatory Fines and/or to send the Regulatory Fine to 'Uber'; - (b)(c) paid, or procured payment of, Regulatory Fines and/or including through an external law firm engaged by one or more of the Uber Entities; - (c) caused UberX Partners to be reimbursed for Regulatory Fines, - (d) incurred otherwise assisted UberX Partners in relation to other enforcement action, such as prosecutions, resulting from offences committed by UberX Partners in the course of providing UberX in Victoria-(other than parking or traffic offences).

-- 1. The Plaintiff refers to: - (a) an article published in the online edition of the Sydney Morning Herald on 23 May 2014 headed "Uber Pledges to Pay \$1700 ride-sharing driver fines in Victoria" which stated that the Taxi Services Commission had issued fines totalling about \$60 000 to UberX Partners and that Corey Owens, Head of Global Public Policy at Uber Inc, had stated that Uber would pay "every ticket" issued by the Taxi Commissioner to UberX Partners in Victoria; - (b) an article published in the ABC online news reporting service on 11 December 2014 which quoted the Victorian Taxi Services Commissioner as stating that "a whole lot of drivers" had been fined, that 80 infringement notices had been issued totalling more than \$130 000 in fines and that the ABC 7:30 program understood that Uber had paid for all fines; - (c) an interview given by David Plouffe, Head of Strategy, Uber Inc, to the Grattan Institute on 9 February 2015; - (d) an article published in the Australian Financial Review on 13 March 2015 headed "Uber Forces Regulators to the Table"; and - (e) the Uber Inc Prospectus, including at pp 54-55. - 2.
-Copies of the documents referred to above may be inspected by appointment at the Melbourne offices of the solicitors for the Plaintiff. - 3.
-Further particulars may be provided after discovery.
+- 1. TheAs to (a) to (d), the Plaintiff refers to: - (a) an article published in the online edition of the Sydney Morning Herald on 23 May 2014 headed "Uber Pledges to Pay \$1700 ride-sharing driver fines in Victoria" which stated that the Taxi Services Commission had issued fines totalling about \$60 000 to UberX Partners and that Corey Owens, Head of Global Public Policy at Uber Inc, had stated that Uber would pay "every ticket" issued by the Taxi Commissioner to UberX Partners in Victoria; - (b) an article published in the ABC online news reporting service on 11 December 2014 which quoted the Victorian Taxi Services Commissioner as stating that "a whole lot of drivers" had been fined, that 80 infringement notices had been issued totalling more than \$130 000 in fines and that the ABC 7:30 program understood that Uber had paid for all fines;